-Also, call the doctor if you have any questions or concerns about how your child looks or feels.
+Call the doctor if you have any questions or any other concerns about how your child looks or feels.

 Your checklist

 This list can help you keep track of what you need to know about your child's pin care before your child goes home.
 Ask your child's nurse, therapist or doctor for help if you need more details.